-International trends are also illuminating.
-Figure 2 presents inflation in the US, EU, the UK and Japan in the aftermath of the Covid pandemic.
-Inflation has followed remarkably similar patterns in Europe and the US but is yet to surpass 3% in Japan.
-The IMF hypothesis requires that expectations of fiscal policy have become unanchored in concert in all high-income countries, except for the one with the highest debt to GDP ratio by far, at 260%.
-Coincidentally, this is also a country with the one of the lowest tax intakes among high income countries at 31% of GDP (compare with 39% in Greece).
+annual inflation over horizons ranging from two to 20 years.
+Inflation is expected to revert remarkably quickly to below 3 percent.
+Of course, investors might be wrong, new crises may emerge, and Hilscher, Raviv, and Reis (2022) suggest that a careful evaluation of options data paints a slightly grimmer picture.
+(Gopinath 2022 showed similar evidence in her commentary.)
+But these caveats are neither here nor there when evaluating the IMF hypothesis.
+The bond market investors who are pricing these breakeven rates are precisely those whose elevated inflation expectations are causing the current inflationary surge, according to the fiscal hypothesis.
+However, these very bondholders themselves are putting their money on very transient inflation, consistent with the cost-push IMR hypothesis.2 hypothesis requires that expectations of fiscal policy have become unanchored in concert in all high-income countries, except for the one with the highest debt to gross domestic product (GDP) ratio by far at 260 percent.
+Coincidentally, this is also a country with one of the lowest tax intakes among high-income countries at 31 percent of GDP (compare with 39 percent in Greece).
 I see no suggestion that the Japanese government has more serious plans to fund its debt with surpluses than its counterparts.
 I can think of reasons why the bond market may be more forgiving to the Japanese finance ministry than to others, but the IMR view provides a far more parsimonious explanation.
-Japan was affected far less by the Covid pandemic than other countries, with unemployment peaking at merely 3.2% and is therefore suffering less from some of the labor market constraints of the Covid-19 recovery; and Japanese firms have so far sheltered consumers from large energy price hikes.
+Japan was affected far less by the COVID pandemic than other countries, with unemployment peaking at merely 3.2 percent, and is therefore suffering less from some of the labor market constraints of the COVID recovery; and Japanese firms have so far sheltered consumers from large energy price hikes.